SzymCode/SzymCode/README.md

 * 🏊 Really love swimming
 * ♟️ My favourite openings in chess are the Stafford and King's gambits
 * 🧠 Rubik's Cube CFOP sub 20 & Blindfold Old Pochmann 5 min with memorize
-* 📚 Books that have impacted me: "Be Obsessed or Be Average" (G. Cardone), "The Power of Now" (E. Tolle), "The Development of Personality" (C. G. Jung) and "Civilization and Its Discontents" (S. Freud)
+* 📚 Books that have impacted me: "Be Obsessed or Be Average" (G. Cardone), "The Power of Now" (E. Tolle), "The Development of Personality" (C. G. Jung), "Civilization and Its Discontents" and "Beyond the Pleasure Principle" (S. Freud)

 </details>
 <br>